Alexander McLeod-Lindsay

 Alexander McLeod-Lindsay (24 December 1934 – 17 September 2009) was a Scots-born Australian who is noted for having served nine years in jail for attempting to murder his wife, but who was later exonerated.

-Earlier life
+Early life

 McLeod-Lindsay's father, William McLeod-Lindsay, was a hotel waiter.
 His mother, Jessie Colligan, was a hotel housemaid.
 They were not married and McLeod-Lindsay was raised by his blind grandparents with the help of his aunts.

 McLeod-Lindsay grew up in Glasgow.
 At age 16 he migrated to Australia under that country's assisted migration scheme.
 McLeod-Lindsay was a “ten pound pom”.

 In Australia McLeod-Lindsay was apprenticed in the printing trade and served in the Australian Citizens Military Forces, the then name of the Australian Army Reserve.

 In 1956 McLeod-Lindsay married Pamela Parsons, a nurse.
 They had three children, Bruce (1960), Alyson (1962) and Andrew (1963).

 The couple bought a house in the southern Sydney suburb of Sylvania, New South Wales.

 McLeod-Lindsay worked in a garage during the day and as a waiter at the Sylvania Hotel at nights.